JpDocProjects/PID_Controller_Tech_Demo/README.md

 When summed, these give the final desired servo position.
 The constants need to be tuned until the desired behavior is achieved.

+## Graph Software

+- When using the Arduino IDE, the code need to be updated evey time that you want to change the PID values, so I asked Claude for an
+HTML extension that lets me comunicate with the COM3 Port without needing to restart the system every time.
+As a bonus, the software also has a graphing system that makes it easier for PID tuning.

 ## Materials Used
 - Arduino UNO
 - LEGO